 To let the SSI know more about how this Lithium-ion Battery recycling business in India is a great option, know that the C-MET (Centre For Materials For Electronics Technology) has invited expressions of interest for the project they are rewarded with – management of E-waste Ministry of Electronics and Information Technology, (MeitY).

 We say – where there is a will, there is a way.
-Since the e-waste stands a major foreseen hurdle, the SSI taking up the recycling business of Li-ion to stand the fight can not only curb the ratio of growing heaps of used Li-Ion batteries but can become a well-established industry in the near future too.
+Since the e-waste stands a major foreseen hurdle, the SSI taking up the recycling business of Li-ion to stand the fight can not only curb the ratio of growing heaps of used Li-Ion batteries but can become a well-established industry shortly too.

 Lithium-ion Battery Recycling Companies in India